dlccyes/CollegeNotes/docs/software-development/System Design.md

 ### In-memory cache vs. global cache

-tradeoff: speed vs. accuracy

 - in-memory cache
 	- fast
 	- data inconsistency across multiple caches
+	- if requests are randomly load balanced across servers, there would be a lot of cache misses
+	- e.g. Memcached, Redis
 - global cache
 	- slower
 	- all clients access the same global cache so no data inconsistency problem

-### Data syncing policy

-tradeoff: performance vs. accuracy
+	- e.g. CDN

+### Cache Population Policy

+- read strategies
     - cache aside
         - cache miss -> application fetch data from db -> application write to cache
         - application manages all the stuff
     - read-through
         - cache miss -> cache fetch data from db -> write to cache
-    - application doesn't communicate with db directly, cache acts as the middleman
+        - cache handles everything, application doesn't communicate with db directly
     - refresh-ahead
         - when cache entry is fetched, fetch latest data from db if close to expiration
         - performance depends on prediction accuracy
+- write strategies
+    - write-around
+        - directly write to db, bypassing cache
     - write-through
         - write to cache -> write to db, SYNCHRONOUSLY
-	- reduce cache miss
+        - pros
+            - consistent data
-	- problem: data inconsistency across multiple caches
+            - no data loss
+        - cons
+            - high latency
     - write-behind/write-back
         - write to cache -> write to db, ASYNCHRONOUSLY
             - with a queue
+        - pros
+            - low latency
+        - cons
-- hybrid
+            - low consistency
-	- uncritical data -> write-through
-	- critical data -> write-back
+            - may have data loss

+### Cache Eviction Policy

+- first in first out
+- least recently used
+- least frequently used

 ## Microservices vs. Monolith